openedx/docs.openedx.org/source/educators/references/glossary.rst

   exams designed to ensure the identity of the test taker and determine the security and integrity of the test taking environment.
 Proctored exams are often required in courses that offer verified certificates or academic credit.
-For more information, see :ref:`Managing Proctored Exams`.
+For more information, see :ref:`Manage Proctored Exams`.

 .. _Program: